THE GAME CHANGER: HOMEMADE FOOD OPERATIONS ACT

 This bill was supported by Creating Opportunities, Opening Kitchens (C.O.O.K) Alliance which states on their website the impact they are hoping this bill will have, “ We believe home cooking helps build healthy, resilient communities and create economic opportunities for the people that need them most.
 We support a future where talented home cooks can legally and safely share meals with their neighbors…It is the first law of its kind in the United States and creates economic opportunities for cooks across California.
 The Microenterprise Home Kitchen permit will allow the small-scale sale of meals from home kitchens – supporting economic inclusivity, public safety, and a new avenue to entrepreneurship for people historically without one.”

 THE RESURGENCE OF HOME COOKED MEALS

-We sat down with Allen and Pedro to learn more about AVIA and how they hope it will have a positive impact by offering healthier meal options to users and giving home cooks an opportunity to make an additional income.
+We sat down with Allen and Pedro to learn more about AVIA.
+They explain how they hope it will have a positive impact by offering healthier meal options to users and giving home cooks an opportunity to make an additional income.

 What was the inspiration behind AVIA?

 Allen: I had that idea for quite some time, it kind of lingered and Venmo came around and made mobile money transfers easier.
 Firstly, I feel like food can bring people and communities closer together just like Uber and Airbnb has.
 Secondly, it also makes me happy to give other people the opportunity to have a job.
 AVIA has the potential to have a positive impact on low-income families and/or individuals with a passion for cooking.
 Grandparents have cooked phenomenal food for years and they can make some income.
 Lastly, when you’re hungry and you don’t have time to cook, why not get authentic home-cooked food?
 The only option is to get fast food or something through Uber Eats, and it usually isn’t healthy.